Flood alerts issued as Storm Dudley to hit UK with heavy rain – live

 UK weather news – live: Flood alerts issued as Storm Dudley to hit with heavy rain, snow and 90mph winds

-Storm Dudley is due to hit the UK on Wednesday and Thursday before Strom Eustice arrives on Friday
+Storm Dudley is set to hit the UK on Wednesday and Thursday before Strom Eustice arrives on Friday

 Flood alerts have been issued as Britain braces for two storms to hit this week bringing heavy rain, gale force winds and a chance of snow.